KintradimCrux/motana-multikernel/README.md

 * A boot kernel skeleton will be created into the ``apps/`` subdirectory of your project
 * All found apps will be copied to ``apps/<DIR_NAME>``
-* The kernel of every app are be modified to run with the BootKernel
+* The kernel of every app will be modified to run with the BootKernel
 * Configuration of the apps are modified to reflect the filesystem structure changes
 * The front controller and bin/console are replaced